Amin-MAG/My-Notes/Golang/Go-C.md

 void call_from_c(callback cb);

 // Exporting the Go callback function
-// We can not pass an anonymous/inline function.
+// We cannot pass an anonymous/inline function.
 // The function should be defined in C. extern int goCallback(int value);
 ```